Rubén Bover: Charlton Athletic

 In July 2011, League One club Charlton Athletic signed Bover after impressing during trials and friendlies played towards the end of the 2010–11 season.
 Bover made his first competitive start for the club in a 2–1 win over Reading in the League Cup where he hit the post in the last few minutes of the game.

-He joined Spanish side CD San Roque de Lepe for the remainder of the 2011–12 season, where he scored 1 goal in 10 Segunda División B appearances.
+He joined Spanish side CD San Roque de Lepe for the remainder of the 2011–12 season, where he scored one goal in 10 Segunda División B appearances.
 Bover scored for San Roque de Lepe on 13 May 2012 in a 3–2 victory over Lorca Atlético.
 On 3 July 2012, Bover signed a one-year contract extension with Charlton.

 New York Red Bulls

 In January 2013, Bover began a trial with Major League Soccer side New York Red Bulls and eventually signed for the club on 8 February 2013.
 On 3 March 2013 Bover made his official debut for New York starting for his new club in a 3–3 draw at Portland Timbers.
-On 11 October 2014 Bover scored his first MLS goal in a 3-1 victory over Toronto FC.
-The New York Red Bulls waived Ruben Bover on March 12, 2015, after 22 appearances for the club.
+On 11 October 2014 Bover scored his first MLS goal in a 3–1 victory over Toronto FC.
+The New York Red Bulls waived Ruben Bover on 12 March 2015, after 22 appearances for the club.

 New York Cosmos

-On April 15, 2015, Bover signed for New York Cosmos B. Bover was named NPSL MVP and captured the National Premier Soccer League NPSL regular season title with Cosmos B.
+On 15 April 2015, Bover signed for New York Cosmos B. Bover was named NPSL MVP and captured the National Premier Soccer League NPSL regular season title with Cosmos B.

-The Spaniard made his first appearance for the Cosmos' first team on June 13, 2015, in a 3-3 draw vs. Jacksonville Armada FC.
-On August 4, 2015, the club announced he had joined the first team permanently.
+The Spaniard made his first appearance for the Cosmos' first team on 13 June 2015, in a 3–3 draw versus Jacksonville Armada FC.
+On 4 August 2015, the club announced he had joined the first team permanently.

 Bover made 12 appearances and five starts, registering 544 minutes on the field during the 2015 NASL season.
-He scored his first goal with the top squad on Oct.
-11, 2015 against FC Edmonton in a 3-0 New York win at Shuart Stadium.
+He scored his first goal with the top squad on 11 October 2015 against FC Edmonton in a 3-0 New York win at James M. Shuart Stadium.
 He helped the New York Cosmos win the NASL Championship in 2015.

 That season Bover had the opportunity to play alongside Spanish legends Raúl and Marcos Senna at the Cosmos.
 As a Real Madrid fan, Bover described playing with Raúl as "a dream come true".

 Barnet

-On January 27, 2017, Bover joined League Two club Barnet.
+On 27 January 2017, Bover joined League Two club Barnet.
 He made his English Football League debut against Mansfield Town on 4 February 2017.
 He scored his first goal for Barnet in an EFL Trophy tie against AFC Wimbledon on 29 August 2017.
 He was released by Barnet at the end of the 2017–18 season.